auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 Since the wireframe is responsible for creating a module, it is convenient to set all the dependencies here.
 When presenting another module, the wireframe receives the object which will present it, and asks another wireframe for the presented module.
 It also passes the required data for the created module (in this case, only a delegate to receive the added contact).

 The router layer brings a good opportunity to [avoid using storyboards segues](https://www.toptal.com/ios/ios-user-interfaces-storyboards-vs-nibs-vs-custom-code) and deal with view controller transitions on code.
 Since storyboards don't offer a decent solution for passing data between view controllers, this doesn't always mean more code.
-All we get is more reusability, better separation of concerns and maintanability of a project.
+All we get is more reusability.

 ## Conclusion

 You can find all projects (VIPER and MVVM - Starter and Final) in [this repository](https://github.com/auth0-tutorials/mvvm_viper/).

 As you can see, MVVM and VIPER might be different, but are not necessarily exclusive.
-MVVM only says that, besides View and Model, there should be a ViewModel layer.
-But it doesn't say how this ViewModel is created, nor how the data is retrieved - not all responsibilities are clearly defined.
+MVVM pattern only says that, besides view and model, there should be a view model layer.
+But it doesn't say how this view model is created, nor how the data is retrieved - not all responsibilities are clearly defined.
 It's open and can be implemented in many different ways.

 On the other hand, VIPER is a very specific software architecture.
-It contains layers carrying their own responsibilities and is less open to change.
+It contains layers with their own responsibilities and is less open to change.
 As we saw in this example, VIPER can also use view models, which are created by its presentation layer.

 When it comes to choose one or the other, there's no silver bullet - but certainly a few advices.
 If you are in a long-term project with well defined requirements and intend to reuse components, then VIPER is definitely a better option.
 Its clear separation of concerns improves testability and reusability.